sabrinabutton/sabrinabutton.ca/_posts/aQuatonomous.md

 # Project Overview

 This is a club I founded with some friends, dedicated to designing, building and applying autonomous surface vessels for ecological and water research.
-Check out [aQuatonomous.ca](aQuatonomous.ca)!
+Check out [aQuatonomous.ca](https://aQuatonomous.ca)!

+Check back on this page later, and I'll have published some cool technical details about our project!